se-edu/addressbook-level3/docs/UserGuide.md

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+AddressBook data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes make the data file invalid, AddressBook starts with an empty address book at the next run.
 The invalid file remains on disk until you run a command (AddressBook saves after every command).
 Still, we recommend backing up the file before editing it.<br>